What is Celebrate Recovery?

 Celebrate Recovery is a biblical and balanced program that helps us overcome our hurts, hang-ups, and habits.
 It is based on the actual words of Jesus rather than psychological theory.

 The purpose of Celebrate Recovery is to fellowship and celebrate God’s healing power in our lives through a biblical 12-step program, proven effective in thousands of lives.
 It’s a spiritual adventure!
-We open the door to healing by sharing our experiences, strengths and hope and becoming willing to accept God’s grace in solving our lives’ problems.
+We open the door to healing by sharing our experiences, strengths and hope, and becoming willing to accept God’s grace in solving the problems in our lives.
 Grace moves us from performing and pretending to an abundant life of forgiveness and healing.
 It frees us to serve and live the lives to which God called us.

 The Twelve Steps And Their Biblical Comparisons

 1. We admitted we were powerless over our addictions and compulsive behaviors, that our lives had become unmanageable.